AllisonSHill/CSharpLiveProject/BackEndStories/README.md

 ### Implement ShiftTime Modal

 I did this story right after I created the ShiftTime Modal: [Front End: Create ShiftTime Modal](https://github.com/allisonhill00/CSharpLiveProject/blob/master/FrontEndStories/README.md#create-shifttime-modal)

+We need the ShiftTime Modal to save a ShiftTime object and match it with the job that is being created.
+The first part of this implementation will beto collect the information from the form submission and send it to the ShiftTime controller.

 The goal of this story was to write a function for the ShiftTime Modal to save a ShiftTime object and match it with a job that is being created.
 There was a note in the story that there would be a follow up story to link the ShiftTime to the correct Job in the database.
 I accomplished this task by adding to the Create function within the JobsController, using a bind statement to submit the data from the ShiftTime Modal through clicking the Submit button of the parent Add Job form.

 ```